Table of Contents

-If you’re looking for registering your UK company, picking an eligible name is important.
-You can check the availability of your desired business name for free with our Entity Name Check tool!
+If you’re looking to register your UK company, picking an eligible name is important.
+You can check the availability of your desired business name for free with our Entity Name Check Tool!

 After picking the name, you can incorporate your LTD by filing the following documents with the UK Registrar of Companies.